cupnoodle/fluffyes/37-twitter-slidemenu-2.md

 For the segue, we will push the profile view controller to the navigation controller of the selected tab.

-The code (no need to type this first, this is just explanation of what we will do later) :
+The code (no need to type this first, this is just an explanation of what we will do later) :

 ```swift
 // SideMenuViewController.swift